Logan and Jake Paul Challenged to Street Fight [LOOK]

-YouTubers Logan and Jake Paul were challenged via social media on Sunday to a street fight in Los Angeles by rapper “The Game”.
+YouTubers Logan and Jake Paul were challenged to a street fight in Los Angeles by rapper “The Game” on Sunday via social media.
 It’s just the latest in the increasingly bizarre series of offers made by celebs to other celebs on social media about potential fights.

 You can see his entire post below.